lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 ### I don't want to bash SQL but

-As Sarah Catanzaro once said: [abstractions matter](https://twitter.com/sarahcat21/status/1719025058734379196).
+As [Sarah Catanzaro](https://twitter.com/sarahcat21) once said: [abstractions matter](https://twitter.com/sarahcat21/status/1719025058734379196).

 The way I read her remark is that abstractions greatly contribute to the developer experience.
-The less new concepts you have to learn, the quicker you'll get things done.
+The fewer new concepts you have to learn, the quicker you'll get things done.

-The argument here is that if you know UNIX pipelines, you know most of TypeStream already.
+The argument here is: if you know UNIX pipelines, you know TypeStream.
 There are no new abstractions.
 Pipes and redirections apply to data naturally.
 Files are data.
 Streams are data.
 Almost nothing to learn.

-There's also a bolder hidden claim here: I'm also saying that UNIX pipelines are a _better_ abstraction for data pipelines than SQL like languages are.
+There's also a bolder hidden claim here: UNIX pipelines are a _better_ abstraction for data pipelines than SQL-like languages are.
 The _right_ abstraction wins over "better" syntax.

-TypeStream and SQL-like languages are more or less at the same abstraction level but I think TypeStream fits the problem space better because of the three foundation ideas I discussed already:
+TypeStream and SQL-like languages are more or less at the same abstraction level but I think TypeStream fits the problem space better because of the three foundation ideas I discussed:

 - data pipelines are unix pipelines.
 Most UNIX commands have natural streaming/data operations counterpart (did you know there's a `join` command